avashly/Unity-Bolt-Samples/README.md

 # ⚡ Unity-BoltKit-Samples

 A collection of Unity packages featuring Bolt Visual Scripting samples.
-Each sample demonstrates how to work with Unity editor features, game logic, &amp; more without having to write a single line of code.
+Each sample demonstrates how to work with Unity editor features, game logic, &amp; more without having to write a single line of code. **All packages can be found in this repo's [Releases section](https://github.com/avashly/Unity-BoltKit-Samples/releases).**

 [Setup](#setup) | [Samples](#samples) | [Credits](#credits)
 ------------ | ------------- | -------------